Masacaai/College/README.md

 # College

-A collection of all the projects I did in college:
+A collection of all the projects I did in college.
+Click on the sections below to learn more abut each course!

 <details>
 <summary>CS-141</summary>